 Lotte World

-No matter if you are traveling with kids or you simply want to feel like a child again, spending one day at the amusement park should be on your Seoul bucket list.
-Or go there at night for a great show and view.
+Whether you are traveling with kids or you simply want to feel like a child again, spending one day at the amusement park should be on your Seoul bucket list.
+You can also go there at night for a great show and view.

 Choose a Fast Pass when you don’t want to wait in line at any of the rides, or get the combo ticket and visit the Aquarium as well.